How to Chart Your Social Work Career Path

 Medical, Health, and Hospice/Palliative Care Social Work

 Healthcare social workers provide frontline services to patients and their families to alleviate the social, financial, and psychological hardships related to adverse health conditions.
 Health care social workers are most often employed in medical/surgical hospitals, home health care or individual and family services, nursing care facilities and outpatient care centers.2 Are you comfortable with illness and death?
 Are you familiar with the healthcare system, or willing to learn how the system works to help patients and their loved ones?
+If you answered yes, then now if the time to explore this social work career path.

 Child, Family, and School Social Work